FusionAuth/fusionauth-site/site/_posts/2022-11-10-announcing-fusionauth-1-41.md

 excerpt_separator: "<!--more-->"
 ---

-We're excited to announce the release of FusionAuth version 1.41.
+We wanted to announce the release of FusionAuth version 1.41.
 It shipped in mid November, 2022.
 This release includes WebAuthn support, improvements to Steam login, and IdP provisioning for the FusionAuth administrative user interface.

 <!--more-->

 There are a number of new features, enhancements, and bug fixes.
-As always, please see the [release notes](/docs/v1/tech/release-notes#version-1-41-2) for a full breakdown of the changes between 1.40 and 1.41, including any schema changes.
+As always, please see the [release notes](/docs/v1/tech/release-notes#version-1-41-3) for a full breakdown of the changes between 1.40 and 1.41, including any schema changes.

-There were 18 issues, enhancements, and bug fixes included in the 1.41 releases.
-Read more about all the changes in the [release notes](/docs/v1/tech/release-notes#version-1-41-2).
+There were 19 issues, enhancements, and bug fixes included in the 1.41 releases.
+Read more about all the changes in the [release notes](/docs/v1/tech/release-notes#version-1-41-3).

 This release includes WebAuthn support, improvements to Steam login, and IdP provisioning for the FusionAuth admin UI.